IHE/mCSD-Whitepaper/mCSD-Whitepaper.md

 ### 3.2.2 Federated Facility Registry

-In a distributed environment, some aspects of the facilities are managed in multiple systems so they need to be federated using ITI-91.
+In a distributed environment, some aspects of the facilities are managed in multiple systems so they need to be federated using Request Care Services Updates \[ITI-91\].
 Some systems may also need to pull full updates from the registry instead of searching.
 A federated facility registry can optionally include healthcare service content.